yukimura1227/reveal_lightning/README.md

 - print button(open system default browser with print-pdf parameter)

 #### 4. presentation area
-presentation contents result displays here. if you want to reload then you hover the gear icon and click reload button
+Presentation contents result displays here.
+If you want to reload then you hover the gear icon and click reload button.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing
 The code in this project is licensed under MIT license.